Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 mutual solubility data in ref.
 3 are used to determine van Laar parameters.

-and Discussion for Chapter 2
+Discussion for Chapter 2

 In Figure